Craniofacial Orthopedics – Cleft Lip and Palate

 - Ear infections: Cleft lip and palate can lead to a buildup of fluid in the middle ear, leaving children at a higher risk for ear infections, and if not properly treated, even deafness.
 To prevent infections, small tubes may be placed in the eardrums to facilitate fluid drainage.

 - Dental problems: Children who suffer from cleft lip and palate also often have missing, malformed, or displaced teeth, which can lead to a higher number of cavities and other dental and orthodontic issues.

-The treatment for cleft lip and palate is most likely surgery.
+Surgery is the treatment for cleft lip and palate.
 This is where your craniofacial orthodontist and team of specialists come in.
 Depending on the severity of the case, more than one surgery may be necessary.
 In children, surgery usually takes place between three and six months of age.

 Orthodontics for cleft lip and palate children consists of NAM at age two weeks, Early Treatment about age 8, and Comprehensive treatment about age 12.